 photo: lily glass

-Melinda James is a Black and Thai cinematographer whose work encompasses documentaries, narratives, installations, commercials, and music videos.
+Melinda James is a Black and Thai cinematographer whose work encompasses documentaries, narratives, installations, commercials, music videos and NFTs.
 As a kid growing up in Yuba City, California, she enjoyed looking through toy viewfinders; it wasn't until much later that she realized cinematography is not just about looking, but about building points of connection.
 Centering her work on women, QTBIPOC, and underrepresented communities, Melinda is drawn to the process of unearthing the nuances of people’s everyday lives.
 She believes a good image is the starting point for communication, but it’s in the space between images where dialogue happens.
+With a current interest in themes of memorialization, memory, and the intersection of past, present, and future, Melinda has been exploring the video installation and NFT spaces in an attempt to think of ways to shape more immersive experiences when dealing with seemingly intangible topics.

 - UCSC Alumni Magazine - Melinda James: ‘The Language of Film’: Read.